 This section discusses the minimum settings you must choose to test Elasticsearch with Magento 2.
-For additional details about configuring Elasticsearch, see the Magento Commerce User Guide.
+For additional details about configuring Elasticsearch, see the Adobe Commerce User Guide.

 Configure Elasticsearch within Magento

 To configure Magento to use Elasticsearch: